 Except for the drilling completed in 2008, the historic exploration drilling activity cannot be relied upon due to poor quality georeferencing and lack of down-hole dip information.
 Despite estimates, the 2008 drill intersections mentioned in this release may not accurately represent the true width of the intersection.
 In 2008 all cut and/or split core samples were analyzed by ICP analyses at Ecotech Analytical Laboratory.
 Samples that exceeded 1,000 ppb gold were re-analyzed by lead collection fire assay at the same laboratory using a preferred 30 gram sub-sample size.

-The 2020 RC drill samples were collected under the supervision of a geologist at the drilling rig.
+The 2020 and 2021 RC drill samples were collected under the supervision of a geologist at the drilling rig.
 Drilling was completed using a 3.5 inch hammer bit and rock chip samples were collected using a cyclone.
 Sample size were reduced to 1/8th size with a riffle splitter at the drilling rig.
 A second duplicate split and coarse chips were collected for reference material and stored at the property.
 All RC samples were submitted to ALS Global in North Vancouver, BC, an ISO/IEC 17025:2017 accredited laboratory, where they are crushed to 70% <2 mm then up to 250 gram pulverized to <75 microns.
 Samples are then submitted for four-acid digestion and analyzed for 48 element ICP-MS (ME-MS61) and gold 30g FA ICP-AES finish (AU-ICP21).
 Over limit samples returning greater than 10 ppm gold will be re-analyzed by Au-GRA21 methodology and over limit antimony returning greater than 10,000 ppm Sb will be re-analyzed by Sb-AA08 methodology. pXRF analysis was conducted by a Company geotechnician at the project site on the RC coarse chips that were saved as reference material.
 An Olympus Vanta XRF Analyzer was used for the analysis which is capable of measuring elements from concentrations as low as single parts per million (ppm).
 Duplicate pXRF analysis was also conducted on a select set of the duplicate split samples to test for reproducibility.

 2020 Soil samples were submitted to ALS Global in North Vancouver, BC, an ISO/IEC 17025:2017 accredited laboratory, where they were prepped and screened to -180 micron using method code SCR-41.
 Samples were then submitted for aqua regia digestion and analyzed for gold and other trace elements with an ICP-MS finish (method code AuME-TL43).
 Over limit samples returning greater than 1,000 ppb gold were re-analyzed by Au-AROR43 methodology.